berthelemy/flisspowercounselling/_pages/03-counselling.md

 All appointments are £45 for 60 minutes, payable on the day by cash, bank transfer or Paym (payment by mobile phone).

-I do not have any concessionary rates available at the moment.
+I offer a concessionary rate of £40 to counselling trainees.